H3X1C/MW2KillstreaksRemastered/README.md

 Developed by H3X1C with special thanks to Emosewaj, Killera, xBlizzDevious

 # Introduction
-The aim of this project was to add polish to the existing killstreaks in the game by removing unnecessary code, restore cut content features, reintroduce server configuration and introduce some new features.
+The aim of this project was to add some much needed polish to the existing killstreaks in the game by removing unnecessary code, restoring cut content features, reintroducing server configuration options and introducing some new features.
-Some popular features involve: Nuke MOAB, Killstreak duration configurability, killstreak rollover and more.
-See the configuration option below for a full break down of the options.
+Some popular features include: Nuke MOAB, Killstreak duration configurability, Killstreak rollover and more.
+See the Server Configuration section below for a full break down of the customisable options.

 # ChangeLog
 v1.6